matias-carpintini/matias-carpintini/README.md

-👋 I'm a Full-stack developer, with passion for Ruby on Rails and Startups.
+👋 I'm a Full-stack developer, passionate about Ruby on Rails and Startups.

 💻 Here's a few of the projects I'm working on:
 * [Diabecarp](https://diabecarp.com) - Take control of your diabetes